 City of Pisa

-- The Cathedral, was built in 1063 by Buschetto, one of the most important Italian architects.
-Inside its imposing structure are a series of paintings and sculptures both in marble and bronze.
-Stands out the ample mosaic of the 13th century attributed to Cimabue as well as the coeval and monumental pulpit in marble by Giovanni Pisano
+- The Cathedral, built in 1063 by Buschetto, one of the most important Italian architects.
+Inside its imposing structure, there are a series of paintings and marble and bronze sculptures.
+The 13th-century mosaic, attributed to Cimabue, distinctly stands out as does the monumental marble pulpit, from the same period, by Giovanni Pisano.

-- The Baptistery, designed by the architect Diotisalvi in 1153, at the height of Pisa’s involvement in the crusades, felt the Islamic influences.
-In the following centuries it was extended by important architects until it reached its present form
+- The Baptistery, designed by the architect Diotisalvi in 1153, at the height of Pisa’s involvement in the crusades, and enlarged by eminent architects on several occasions in the following centuries.

-- The Leaning Tower, one of the wonders of the world, has been a challenge to the laws of gravity for over a thousand years.
-Due to its inclination it was chosen by the well known physicist from Pisa, Galileo Galilei, as the ideal place to test the laws of gravity
+- The Leaning Tower, one of the wonders of the world, has defied the laws of gravity for over a thousand years.
+Due to its inclination, it was chosen by the well-known physicist of Pisa, Galileo Galilei, as the ideal place to test these laws of gravity.

-- The Monumental Cemetery, almost paradoxically and thanks to the imposing frescoes and funeral monuments, it depicts “the life” and events in Pisa from its Etruscan-Roman origins to the 20th century
+- The Monumental Cemetery, with its imposing frescoes and funeral monuments, depicts the “life” and events in Pisa from its Etruscan-Roman origins to the 20th century.

-There is an admission fee to all the above monuments
+There is an entrance fee to all the above monuments.

 City of Pisa